 For a dental implant, Dr. Nicole M. Paxson uses a small, screw-shaped titanium post that replaces the root of the missing tooth.
 Placing the screw is a minor, routine surgical procedure.
 In most cases, you will only need local anesthesia for the procedure.
 After a brief healing period, the implant is topped with a lifelike crown custom-made to match your existing natural teeth.
 Implants have a documented success rate of over 95%, which is significantly higher than any other tooth-replacement option.

 Tooth Replacement Options Using Dental Implants

 Replace One Tooth

-When you are missing only one tooth, Dr. Paxson can insert a single implant into the bone.
-A crown then goes on top to simulate an actual tooth.
+When you are missing only one tooth, An Oral Surgeon inserts an implant into the bone.
+Once healed, Dr. Paxson will place a crown.
+The crown then goes on top to simulate an actual tooth.
 This treatment choice has the highest success rate, making it the best long-term investment for replacing a single missing tooth.
 Even if the initial cost is slightly higher than other options, it is the most cost-effective solution over time.
 An implant will never decay or need root canal treatment, and feels just like your natural tooth.

 Replace Multiple Teeth

 When you are missing more than one tooth, implants are ideal.
 Dental implant teeth can act as supports for fixed bridgework.
 For example, if you are missing three teeth in a row, we can place one implant on either side of the gap.
 The crown in between doesn’t need an implant underneath.
 That reduces the stress on your natural teeth.

 Replace All Teeth